jsj2008/jailbreak/README.md

 # Daily Update

+* Monday, December 12 - 12:00 PM - I started the presentation part for my symposium.
+There will be a lot of slides, because I need to explain all the topics and subtopics just to explain the idea of a jailbreak.

 * Monday, December 12 - 9:30 AM - I started a list of pros and cons surrounding the topic of jailbreaking.
 There is a long disclaimer at the beginning, but it is necessary for any of this project to make sense.

 * Friday, December 9th - 4:30 PM - I decided to return my focus to the exploration of previous jailbreaks.
 I want to compare what was similar between all of them for future generations of iOS that will make exploitation easier.